gokuljujgar07/Maven_Movies_Rental_Business/README.md

 # Maven_Movies_Rental_Business
-Maven Movies positions itself as a comprehensive and customer-focused movie rental service, blending the charm of traditional rentals with modern conveniences.

 Data analysis of movies CD/DVD rental (transactions) and inventory

 # Maven Movies Data Analysis: Enhancing Insights for a Rental Business